Silence as Origin

 Nature as Mirror

-I see nature as an extension of the inner self.
-Leaves, clay, hair, water—these are not symbols to decorate but voices to listen to.
-I use natural materials not only for their texture and warmth, but for their truth.
+I see nature as an extension of the inner self—they are not symbols to decorate but voices to listen to.
+It is not only for their texture and warmth, but for their truth.
 Nature doesn’t hurry.
 It becomes, decays, transforms.
 In it, I see my own rhythms.

 Material as Companion

-I work with humble materials: pencil, paper, clay, thread, and sometimes strands of my own hair.
+I work with humble materials: pencil, paper and clay.
 Each carries weight—not just physical, but emotional and symbolic.
 These materials feel honest and act as collaborators in a quiet conversation.
 They allow me to trace memory, grief, and identity without adornment.

 Time as Medium